opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 ## What's next?

-We're continuing to enhance OpenSearch's hybrid search capabilities beyond Z-score by planning to implement **custom normalization functions**.
+We're continuing to enhance OpenSearch's hybrid search capabilities beyond z-score normalization by implementing **custom normalization functions**.
 These will enable you to define your own normalization logic and allow fine-tuning of search result rankings.
+This enhancement will provide you more control over search result ranking while ensuring reliable and consistent hybrid search outcomes.
 For more information, see [this issue](https://github.com/opensearch-project/neural-search/issues/994).

 ### References